DeepLabCut/DeepLabCut/docs/functionDetails.md

 deeplabcut.extract_frames(config_path,'manual')
 ```
 The user can use the *Load Video* button to load one of the videos in the project configuration file, use the scroll
 bar to navigate across the video and *Grab a Frame* (or a range of frames, as of version 2.0.5) to extract the frame(s).
-The user can also look at the extracted frames and e.g. delete frames (from the directory) that are too similar before re-loading the set and then manually annotating them.
+The user can also look at the extracted frames and e.g. delete frames (from the directory) that are too similar before reloading the set and then manually annotating them.

 <p align="center">
 <img src="https://static1.squarespace.com/static/57f6d51c9f74566f55ecf271/t/5c71bfbc71c10b4a23d20567/1550958540700/cropMANUAL.gif?format=750w" width="70%">